BS-CS410/WeatherTunes/src/components/liquid-glass/README.md

 # Advanced Liquid Glass Effects for WeatherTunes

-This implementation brings Apple-style liquid glass effects to your WeatherTunes app, inspired by the `rdev/liquid-glass-react` library but built specifically for your project's design system.
+This implementation brings Apple-style liquid glass effects to the WeatherTunes app, inspired by the `rdev/liquid-glass-react` library but built specifically for this project's design system.

 ## Features